realityexpander/How_to_program_from_ground_up/10-FunctionalProgramming.md

   > ## Side Quest on "Declarative" Programming
   > - Notice that many of the diagrams in this document are written in a language that uses pure "declarative" style programming.
-  > - The charts are using a declarative language called "Mermaid" to create many kinds of diagrams using only text.
+  > - The charts are using a declarative language called "Mermaid" to create many kinds of diagrams using only text code.
   > - This allows for more flexible and maintainable diagrams that can be created and maintained in a text file opposed to using a graphics editor.
+  > - Allows to be rendered in many different formats, including SVG, PNG, and PDF, and is responsive to different screen sizes.
   > - Mermaid is a "Domain Specific Language" (DSL) that is used to create diagrams in a "declarative" style.
   >   - [https://mermaid.js.org/](https://mermaid.js.org/intro/)
   >> ### More on Declarative Programming: